ahcisneros/Stock-Market-Sentiment-Analysis-with-Neural-Networks/README.md

 <h4 align="center"><img src="Images/LSTM.png" width="800" align="center"></h4>

 Unlike standard feedforward neural networks, LSTM has feedback connections.
 It can process not only single data points but also entire data sequences.
-We derived emotions from qualitative data regarding assets in our portfolio.
+We derived emotions from qualitative data regarding assets in our portfolio and found a strong correlation between the changes in news headlines and stock prices with a validated accuracy of 83%.
 Find out more about our fund, <a href="https://www.plutus21.com/">Plutus21 Capital</a>.

 Training Dataset:https://www.kaggle.com/datasets/kazanova/sentiment140